heyAyushh/program-examples/tokens/token-2022/nft-meta-data-pointer/anchor-example/README.md

 Anchor program
 1. Install the [Anchor CLI](https://project-serum.github.io/anchor/getting-started/installation.html)
-2. `cd program` to end the program directory
+2. `cd anchor` to end the program directory
 3. Run `anchor build` to build the program
 4. Run `anchor deploy` to deploy the program
 5. Copy the program id from the terminal into the lib.rs, anchor.toml and within the unity project in the AnchorService and if you use js in the anchor.ts file